||A North Carolina 501C3 Educational Nonprofit Archive Documenting, Preserving, and Promoting Residential Modernist Architecture|

 1963 - The Richard and Viki Iwata House, 912 Summit Place, Monterey Park CA. 12000 square feet.
 Structural Engineer: William Porush.
 Built by Colletta and Edgle.

 1963 - The Alice and Bob Beagles House, 17446 Revello Drive, Pacific Palisades area of Los Angeles CA. Structural Engineer: William Porush.
 Built by Bruce Koch.

-1966 - The Harold and Martha Henbest House, 7127 Crest Road, Rancho Palos Verdes CA. Mostly unaltered over the years, includes terrazzo, polished brick and concrete flooring; radiant floor heating; walnut cabinetry and paneling; and built-in buffet.
+1966 - The Harold and Martha Henbest House, aka Henbest/Birkett, 7127 Crest Road, Rancho Palos Verdes CA. Mostly unaltered over the years, includes terrazzo, polished brick and concrete flooring; radiant floor heating; walnut cabinetry and paneling; and built-in buffet.
 Overlooks the ocean.
 Outdoor spaces include an expansive front courtyard with koi pond and tea house, and 11 sliding glass doors.
-For sale in 2009-2011.
+Sold in 2011 to Stephen and Elizabeth Birkett, who did a renovation designed by architect Robert Sweet, bottom two photos.
+For sale in 2015.

 1979 - The Christy and Ferrell Burton III Pole House, 31371 Pacific Coast Highway, Malibu CA. 2400 square feet total.
 Structural engineer was Tom Harris.